+'''

-\$ apt-get install python-numpy python-pip \$ pip install quantities
+$ apt-get install python-numpy python-pip

+$ pip install quantities

+'''

 You may need to run these as root.
-For other operating systems, you can download installers from the links above.
+For other operating systems, you can download installers from the links above, or use a scientific Python distribution such as Anaconda.

 Certain IO modules have additional dependencies.
 If these are not satisfied, Neo will still install but the IO module that uses them will fail on loading: